biomassa/max-m4l-stuff/max4live/midiFighterTwister/README.md

 - visual feedback is provided both in ableton and on the hardware itself
 - any side button on the right side: next bank
 - any side button on the left side: previous bank
-- short click on the knob clears buffer
+- short click on any green (playing) knob clears buffer
 - buffer lentgh: 20 seconds

 # known issues